jamshaidsohail5/cube-lang/readme.md

 # The Cube Programming Language

-**Cube** is a modern, high-level language with a combined functional and object-oriented programming style.
+**Cube** is a modern, high-level language that combines functional and object-oriented programming.
 The language's core philosophy is to support efficient code, by enabling developers to write short intuitive programs with a clear and readable syntax.

 ## Algorithms and Pseudocode